mrcodetastic/json-streaming-parser2/README.md

 # JSON Streaming Parser 2
 Arduino library for parsing potentially huge json streams on devices with scarce memory.
-Parses a HTTP stream character by character.. but requires you to write a customer FSM (finite state machine) for each particular JSON document.
+Parses a HTTP stream character by character... but requires you to write a customer FSM (finite state machine) for each particular JSON document.

 I suggest using ArduinoJson where possible.